 All packages of eggs must be shock-resistant and in good condition for storage and cleaning and are also characterized by package size.
-Eggs must be transported and stored in conditions that keep them clean, dry, and free of foreign odors and effectively preserved from shocks, weather, and light.
+Eggs must be transported and stored in conditions that keep them clean, dry, and free of foreign odors, and effectively preserved from shocks, weather, and light.

-Institute of Veterinary Services (ISV) is the entity responsible for inspection and sanctioning in case of the producer or importer do not follow this decree.
-This law is not available online, but FAS Luanda can provide a copy upon request.
+The Institute of Veterinary Services (ISV) is the entity responsible for inspection and enforcement of the decree for producers and importers.
+The regulation is not available online, but Post can provide a copy upon request.